Nitrokey/nitrokey-documentation/start/factory-reset.rst

 Reset code
 ----------

-This step is optional for new firmware..
-You can add an reset code which enable the reset of the User PIN (not the admin PIN).
+This step is optional with new firmware..
+You can add a reset code which enable the reset of the User PIN (not the Admin PIN).
 For older Firmware it is recommended since it is needed to reset the device (see below)

 `Checkout the documentation here <http://www.fsij.org/doc-gnuk/gnuk-passphrase-setting.html#set-up-pw1-pw3-and-reset-code>`_.